d2l-ai/d2l-en/chapter_appendix/how-to-contribute.md

 ### Clone the Repository

 To clone the repository (i.e. to make a local copy) we need to get its repository address.
 The green button on the picture below displays this.
 Make sure that your local copy is up to date with the main repository if you decide to keep this fork around for longer.
-For now simply follow the instructions in the [Installation](../chapter_prerequisite/install.md) section to get started.
+For now simply follow the instructions in :numref:`chapter_installation` to get started.
 The main difference is that you're now downloading *your own fork* of the repository.

 ![Git clone.](../img/git-clone.png)
 :width:`700px`